-Find out more about how you can become a Rehabilitation Medicine Physician through the AFRM Advanced Training program in Rehabilitation Medicine (general) or Rehabilitation Medicine (paediatrics).
+Find out more about how you can become a Rehabilitation Medicine physician through the AFRM Advanced Training program:

 Bi-National Training Program (BNTP)

-The Faculty conducts the Bi-National Training Program on the last Wednesday of every month from February to November.
-These training sessions are broadcast to New Zealand and to all States in Australia.
+The AFRM conducts the BNTP on the last Wednesday of every month from February to November.
+These training sessions are broadcast across Australia and New Zealand.

 There are many ways to get involved in the Faculty and connect with other AFRM Fellows and trainees:

 The AFRM Council and a number of committees govern AFRM.
-The current President of AFRM is Dr Stephen de Graaff.
+The current President of AFRM is Associate Professor Andrew Cole.

 Find out more about the AFRM Council and Committees